Russians' taste for non-alcoholic beer to grow at double-digit pace, says AB InBev Efes

 ONLINE BOOM

-Despite the recent surge, the share of non-alcoholic beer on the Russian market accounts for just over 2%, much lower than 11% in Italy or 8% in Germany, Shpakov said.
+Despite the recent surge, the share of non-alcoholic beer on the Russian market accounts for just over 2%, much lower than 11% in Spain or 8% in Germany, Shpakov said.

 Mirroring a wider boom in Russia’s e-commerce market, AB InBev Efes’ online sales of non-alcoholic beer, which include lagers, fruit beers and blanches, rose 400% in the first quarter compared with a year earlier, Shpakov said.